Last updated on June 21, 2017

 To implement OpenX Bidder, you must:

 - Create a Custom role for OpenX.
-If you are not providing Custom roleA grouping of user permissions, which, when assigned to a user, defines the tasks that they can perform on behalf of their accounts. access, OpenX will not be able to automate the line creation process.
-You will need to manually setup DFP.
+If you are not providing Custom roleA grouping of user permissions, which, when assigned to a user, defines the tasks that they can perform on behalf of their accounts. access, please contact your OpenX Representative for assistance.

 - Permit client-side (on-page) implementations.
 Server-side implementations are not supported.